 It’s your day.
 Your way of expressing how much you love your fiancé.
 It’s also your way of saying thank you to family and friends for their continued support of you.

 Tip #4 – Planning A Wedding Can Change You

 Have you ever seen an image of someone starting a project and they are smiling.
 As the project progresses they might have a half of a smile.
 A few weeks or months pass by and there is no smile at all.
 The next time you see them, their hair is wild and it looks like they could use a shower and a change of clothes.

 This could be you as you plan your wedding, but it doesn’t have to be.
 You have to be prepared for the toll a wedding can have on your life.
 The most important thing to understand is that you can ask for help.
 Booking a DC Wedding Planner, asking friends for help and doing research can all help you keep that smile and hair in tact.

 Tip #5 – Do Not Get Advice From Social Media.

 Photo via Buzzfeed

 Have you ever saw a police incident on the news and then all of a sudden everyone on Facebook is a Lawyer or Detective and have instantly solved the case?
 Forget the professionals who have been trained to figure things out.
 Let the Facebook Lawyers be judge and jury.

-Most times the people on social media are wrong.
+Most times the people on social media give out incorrect wedding planning tips.
 Some times they are actually right.
 But when it comes to how you spend YOUR money, social media can ruin your wedding planning.

 Another thing to avoid is venting on social media about your wedding planning experience.
 This includes in the private Facebook groups.
 This is only an attempt to get people to support the issues you have not properly dealt with.
 If you have an issue, talk to your fiancé about it.
 If it’s something dealing with your fiancé, talk to your Best Man or Maid of Honor and get private advice.